maulidyafauziyyah/Supermarket-Sales-Dataset/README.md

      + to be match strftime format
      + to be in set

-   - Ketujuh Expectation yang digunakan semuanya bernilai `success: true`.
+   - All seven Expectations used return `success: true`.

-6. Selain disimpan ke dalam file CSV seperti poin 4, data clean ini juga dimasukkan ke dalam Elastic Search dengan menggunakan Python.
+6. In addition to saving it to a CSV file as in point 4, the cleaned data is also inserted into Elasticsearch using Python.

-7. Automasi dengan membuat DAG dengan kriteria :
+7. Automation is achieved by creating a DAG with the following criteria:
-   - DAG berisi 3 node/task dibawah ini :
+   - The DAG contains 3 nodes/tasks:
-     + `Fetch from Postgresql` : berisi script untuk mengambil data dari PostgreSQL.
+     + `Fetch from PostgreSQL`: contains a script to retrieve data from PostgreSQL.
-     + `Data Cleaning` : berisi script untuk melakukan Data Cleaning dan penyimpanan ke CSV file.
+     + `Data Cleaning`: contains a script to perform Data Cleaning and save it to a CSV file.
-     + `Post to Elasticsearch` : berisi script untuk me-load CSV yang berisi data yang sudah clean dan memasukkannya ke Elasticsearch.
+     + `Post to Elasticsearch`: contains a script to load the CSV containing cleaned data and insert it into Elasticsearch.
-   - Penjadwalan dilakukan setiap jam 06:30.
+   - Scheduling is done every day at 06:30.
-   - File DAG dengan nama `DAG.py`.
+   - The DAG file is named `DAG.py`.

-8. Membuat dashboard dengan Kibana terhadap data clean ini dengan ketentuan :
+8. Create a Kibana dashboard for this cleaned data with the following specifications:
-   - Exploratory Data Analysis dilakukan terkait :
+   - Exploratory Data Analysis is related to:
-     * Latar belakang adanya report
+     * The background of the report
-     * Tujuan yang hendak dicapai
+     * The objectives to be achieved
-     * Divisi/tim yang membutuhkan
+     * The division/team in need
-     * dll
+     * Etc.
-   - Terdapat 6 visualisasi terhadap data tersebut yang mendukung tercapainya objective dari proses EDA yang dilakukan.
-Adapun 6 visualisasi menggunakan plot seperti :
+   - There are 6 visualizations for the data that support the achievement of the objectives of the EDA process.
+The 6 visualizations use plots such as:
-     * 1 penggunaan Bar Plot
+     * 1 Bar Plot
-     * 1 penggunaan Pie Chart
+     * 1 Pie Chart
-     * 1 penggunaan Vertical Bar Plot
+     * 1 Vertical Bar Plot
-     * 1 penggunaan Word Cloud
+     * 1 Word Cloud
-     * 1 penggunaan Table
+     * 1 Table
-     * 1 penggunaan Line Chart
+     * 1 Line Chart

-    - 1 visualisasi berupa `Markdown` yang berisi :
+    - 1 visualization in `Markdown` format that contains:
-     + Kesimpulan eksplorasi yang dilakukan.
+     + Conclusions from the exploration.
-     + Saran lanjutan atau insight bisnis terhadap eksplorasi yang dilakukan.
+     + Further suggestions or business insights based on the exploration.
-     + Kesimpulan yang dituliskan berisi rekomendasi mengenai objective yang telah ditentukan berdasarkan gabungan antara hasil eksplorasi yang dilakukan dan suatu referensi eksternal (seperti teori suatu domain, pernyataan seorang ahli, fakta kompetitor, dll) sehingga rekomendasi dapat tepat sasaran dan masuk akal untuk diberikan.
+     + The conclusions include recommendations regarding the objectives determined based on a combination of the exploration results and an external reference (such as theory in a domain, statements from an expert, competitor facts, etc.) so that the recommendations are targeted and reasonable.
-   - Total visualisasi : 6 visualisasi + 1 visualisasi Markdown mengenai kesimpulan = 7 visualiasi.
+   - Total visualizations: 6 visualizations + 1 Markdown visualization for conclusions = 7 visualizations.

 ---

 ## Conceptual Problems

-1. Jelaskan apa yang dimaksud dengan NoSQL menggunakan pemahaman yang kalian ketahui !
+1. Explain what is meant by NoSQL using your understanding!

-2. Jelaskan kapan harus menggunakan NoSQL dan Relational Database Management System !
+2. Explain when to use NoSQL and Relational Database Management System!

-3. Sebutkan contoh 2 tools/platform NoSQL selain ElasticSearch beserta keunggulan tools/platform tersebut !
+3. Mention 2 examples of NoSQL tools/platforms other than Elasticsearch, along with the advantages of these tools/platforms!

-4. Jelaskan apa yang Anda ketahui dari Airflow menggunakan pemahaman dan bahasa Anda sendiri !
+4. Explain what you understand from Airflow in your own words!

-5. Jelaskan apa yang Anda ketahui dari Great Expectations menggunakan pemahaman dan bahasa Anda sendiri !
+5. Explain what you understand from Great Expectations in your own words!

-6. Jelaskan apa yang Anda ketahui dari Batch Processing menggunakan pemahaman dan bahasa Anda sendiri (Definisi, Contoh Kasus Penggunaan, Tools, dll) !
+6. Explain what you understand from Batch Processing in your own words (Definition, Use Case Examples, Tools, etc.)!